 1 – A Shift In Identity

 I love being able to call myself my husband’s wife.

 Being his wife is one of the things I love about my identity.

 This doesn’t mean I’ve just pushed myself back to the 1950’s.
 It just means I’ve added another layer to my identity.

 As women, we often take our husband’s last name too (and some men take their wife’s last name, and some choose to hyphenate both), which can take a little while to adjust to, and can also be so exciting at the same time.

 2 – Your Commitment To Each Other

-If you’re finding that things have gone the other way, and your sex life is fizzling out at a rapid pace, perhaps ask yourself if this is just a season, or if this is something serious that needs to be addressed.
+If you’re finding that things have gone the other way, and your intimacy is fizzling out at a rapid pace, perhaps ask yourself if this is just a season, or if this is something serious that needs to be addressed.